Survivorship bias: Military

 During World War II, the statistician Abraham Wald took survivorship bias into his calculations when considering how to minimize bomber losses to enemy fire.
-The Statistical Research Group (SRG) at Columbia University, which Wald was a part of, examined the damage done to aircraft that had returned from missions and recommended adding armor to the areas that showed the least damage.
+The Statistical Research Group (SRG) at Columbia University, of which Wald was a member, examined the damage done to aircraft that had returned from missions and recommended adding armor to the areas that showed the least damage.
 The bullet holes in the returning aircraft represented areas where a bomber could take damage and still fly well enough to return safely to base.
 Therefore, Wald proposed that the Navy reinforce areas where the returning aircraft were unscathed, inferring that planes hit in those areas were the ones most likely to be lost.
-His work is considered seminal in the then-nascent discipline of operational research.
+His work is considered seminal in the then nascent discipline of operational research.

 Cats

 In a study performed in 1987, it was reported that cats who fall from less than six stories, and are still alive, have greater injuries than cats who fall from higher than six stories.
 It has been proposed that this might happen because cats reach terminal velocity after righting themselves at about five stories, and after this point they relax, leading to less severe injuries in cats who have fallen from six or more stories.
 In 1996, The Straight Dope newspaper column proposed that another possible explanation for this phenomenon would be survivorship bias.
 Cats that die in falls are less likely to be brought to a veterinarian than injured cats, and thus many of the cats killed in falls from higher buildings are not reported in studies of the subject.